ArtifaxXx/crypto-trader/README.md

 # crypto-trader
-A simple bot to try out strategies we think might work
+A simple bot to try out strategies that might work